aidenjcheng/illuminatehackathon/README.md

 Tools we used/tech stack:
 We used Render.com to host the API service.
-Tailwind, GSAP for the frontend
+Tailwind, GSAP for the frontend,
 Python Flask for the backend

 Sources used: